yodebu/peripheral_brain/readme.md

-# Chris Albon's Data Science Peripheral Brain
+# Data Science Peripheral Brain

 There is a concept in the field of medical education that I have always loved: [the peripheral brain](http://en.wiktionary.org/wiki/peripheral_brain).
 Like many fields, the amount of medical information — from studies to surgical techniques — a medical student or doctor has to know is massive.
 The most important information becomes part of our long-term memory, but what about the rest?
 It goes in a peripheral brain: a repository of all the knowledge that is important, but not important enough to keep in your head.